unstoppabledomains/dev-docs/reseller/reseller-api-endpoints.md

 # Reseller API Endpoints

+For details about the API endpoints, see the [Reseller API Endpoint Specification](https://raw.githubusercontent.com/unstoppabledomains/website-api-docs-v2/master/openapi.yaml).
+These endpoints are specified in OpenAPI format, which provides an interactive API explorer in which you can try out sample API calls.

+The Reseller API endpoints are as follows:

+* `GET` **Domain Name**: checks availability of domain name before purchase
+* `GET` **Domains Suggestions:** provides domain suggestions based on entered information
+* `GET` **Domains Suggestions Free:** provides free domain suggestions based on entered information if Reseller is eligible to offer free domains
+* `POST` **Orders**: used to buy domains or claim free domains from Unstoppable Domains
+* `GET` **Order Number**: checks blockchain transaction status to see if domain is successfully “minted”

+### Upcoming Features

+This new API endpoint will be added in the next update:

+* `POST` **Reserve Free Domain**: reserves a free and available domain for 7 days; the domain is unlocked automatically if it is not claimed within 7 days

-{% hint style="warning" %}
+{% hint style="info" %}
-The Reseller API feature is under development due to recent upgrades to [Polygon L2](../polygon-l2-network/polygon-high-level-overview.md).
-When the Reseller feature resumes, it will only support domains and wallets on the Polygon L2 network.
-See the [Polygon Developer Integration Guide](../polygon-l2-network/polygon-developer-integration.md) for next steps.
+**NOTE:** To reserve or lock a free domain the reseller must provide a unique user identifier (this could be an email, or some other internal user identifier).
+The same identifier must be provided when claiming the domain (using the POST Orders endpoint).
 {% endhint %}

-For details about the API endpoints, see the [Reseller API Endpoint Specification](https://apidocs.unstoppabledomains.com/#tag/reseller).
-These endpoints are specified in OpenAPI format, which provides an interactive API explorer in which you can try out sample API calls.

-There are six endpoints in the Reseller API:

-* `GET` **Domain Name Availability**: checks availability of domain name before purchase
-* `POST` **Buy Domain**: used for buying domains from UD
-* `GET` **Order Status**: checks blockchain transaction status to see if it is successfully “mined”
-* `GET` **User Status**: checks if user has a domain and whether they are eligible for a free domain
-* `GET` **Reverse Lookup**: retrieves all domains that are connected to certain owner
-* `GET` **Domains Variations:** provides domains variants, or similar domains, based on provided domains and labels

 For assistance with this API Specification, please join our [Discord channel](https://discord.gg/b6ZVxSZ9Hn) for real-time support from UD and the community.